ngiccorddemo/cordbuild2017/README.md

 `git clone https://github.com/ngiccorddemo/cordbuild2017.git`

-Then open 3 terminals and change directory to the demo folder.
+Then open 2 additional terminals and change directory to the demo folder in all of them:

+`cd cordbuild2017`

 Starting the Data Plane